 In 2019, The Friendship Club developed and implemented a three-year pilot program for transition-age youth experiencing homelessness.
-This program, called SAFE (Stability, Access, Foundation, Empowerment), will provide academic, social and emotional support and life skills training to program participants as they transition into adulthood.
-It will provide this to youth through a safe place to meet with peers who face similar challenges and by offering individualized support by professional staff and well-trained adults and mentors, who will connect them to community resources.
+This program, called SAFE (Stability, Access, Foundation, Empowerment), provides academic, social and emotional support and life skills training to program participants as they transition into adulthood.
+It provides this to youth through a safe place to meet with peers who face similar challenges and by offering individualized support by professional staff and well-trained adults and mentors, who connect them to community resources.
 This program is open to youth of all gender identities.

 McKinney-Vento Act eligible high school juniors are referred by their schools and start participating in SAFE at the end of their junior year for ongoing intensive individualized support and case management, group meetings, and fun and educational field trips.